2016 West Bengal Legislative Assembly election: Alliance(s)

-On the other hand, the ruling All India Trinamool Congress announced its candidate list for all the 294 seats, as they were fighting alone this time.
+The ruling All India Trinamool Congress announced its candidate list for all the 294 seats, as they were fighting alone this time.
 But after the announcement, the candidate from Kalimpong and former Gorkha Janmukti Morcha leader, Harka Bahadur Chettri, stated that he will fight as an Independent candidate under the entity of his newly formed political party, Jana Andolan Party, and will be supported by the Trinamool Congress.

 The BJP announced its candidate list for 291 seats in several phases, leaving 3 seats of the Darjeeling Hills for their allies, the Gorkha Janmukti Morcha.

+Seat Allotment

 Voting

 79.22% voting was recorded in the third phase of West Bengal polls held on 21 April 2016.

 79.51% voting was recorded in second phase of West Bengal polls.